UCLALibrary/ucladl-project-scripts/Nuxeo/Nuxeo_headers_CDL/README.md

 1. Go to https://console.developers.google.com/
 2. Go to the Library tab
 3. Search for "drive"
-4. Click on the link for "Google Drive API"
+4. Click on the link for *Google Drive API*
 5. Click on the *Enable* button
 6. Click on *Create credentials*
 7. Choose *service account key*